modernice/goes/docs/guide/testing.md

 ## In-Memory Backends

-Use the in-memory event store and bus for integration tests — no infrastructure needed:
+The in-memory event store and bus work well for integration tests since they don't require infrastructure:

 ```go
 import (